Business Hours: 8 a.m.-4:30 p.m., Monday-Friday, except on state holidays

 Admission Hours: Please schedule in advance with Admissions Office

-The Georgia War Veterans Nursing Home (GWVNH) in Augusta is a 192-bed skilled nursing care facility located adjacent to the campus of the Georgia Regents University, formally known as the Medical College of Georgia.
-The facility is also adjacent to the Charlie Norwood Veterans Affairs Medical Center.
-It is operated under an interagency agreement between the Georgia Department of Veterans Service and the Georgia Health Sciences University.
+The Georgia War Veterans Nursing Home (GWVNH) in Augusta is a 192-bed skilled nursing care facility located adjacent to the campus of the Georgia Regents University and the Charlie Norwood Veterans Affairs Medical Center.
+It is operated under an interagency agreement between the Georgia Department of Veterans Service and Georgia Regents University.

-In addition, the facility also houses a Georgia Department of Veterans Service field office that serves veterans of Richmond and Columbia counties.
+Also located at the facility is a GDVS Veterans Field Service Office that serves veterans of Richmond and Columbia counties.

 Dedicated in 1969, the facility was the first of its kind in the nation to be built with financial grant assistance from the federal government.
 It is one of a select group of such institutions that is accredited by the Joint Commission.

-To help provide care and treatment, the federal government through the Department of Veterans Affairs provided financial assistance totaling in excess of $4.9 million during 2010.
+To help provide care and treatment, the federal government through the Department of Veterans Affairs provided financial assistance totaling in excess of $5.7 million during fiscal year 2013.

-Throughout the year, veteran service organizations, civic and fraternal organizations and religious groups demonstrated their concern for the well being of veteran patients through numerous donations, visits, and sponsorship of frequent activities for GWVNH residents.
+Throughout the year, veterans service organizations, civic and fraternal organizations, and religious groups demonstrated their concern for the well-being of veteran patients through numerous donations, visits, and sponsorship of frequent activities for Georgia War Veterans Nursing Home residents.